jediproject/jediproject.github.io/docs/ReferenceArchitecture.md

 //e.g.: app.security.auth.userprofile.UserProfileCtrl
 ```

-1. Always declare **'use strict';** at beggining of a js file
+1. Always declare **'use strict';** at beginning of a js file

-1. Names, folders and files aways shoud use lowercase.
+1. Names, folders and files aways should use lowercase.

 1. Every AngularJS component should have the dependencies injected by name, avoid declare just the component constructor, since the minification will shorten the parameters names.